Sep 11, 2017

 122 Pitt Street Sydney; (02) 8080 7070

 Hotel restaurants have a certain reputation and Silvester’s – located in the lobby of the recently renovated Sydney Harbour Marriott – is out to challenge that.
-Start off at the Three Bottle Man bar where the cocktail menu is minuscule (only three bespoke cocktails a week) and for good reason.
-The mixologists only work with Australian produce and spirits, so expect Rising Sun – lemon, berry and apple juices vigorously shaken with vanilla syrup and Poor Toms Gin from a distillery in Marrickville.
-Then make your way to the restaurant where French-born head chef Raphael Szurek surprises with unexpected flavours and combinations.
+Start off at the Three Bottle Man bar where the cocktail menu is minuscule (just three bespoke cocktails a week) and for good reason.
+The mixologists only work with Australian produce and spirits.
+If you're lucky, Rising Sun – lemon, berry and apple juices vigorously shaken with vanilla syrup and Poor Toms Gin from a distillery in Marrickville – will be on the list.
+At the restaurant, French-born head chef Raphael Szurek similarly surprises with unexpected flavours and combinations.
 Black pudding and seared scallops match beautifully thanks to a drizzle of yuzukoshō (a Japanese seasoning made using citrus fruit), while chorizo adds a burst of flavour to Cone Bay barramundi served with pipis and mussels.
-There’s a clutch of desserts to choose from, but the salted chocolate soufflé with caramel ice-cream wins the decadence award hands down.
-Smart, courteous and well-informed staff as well as a comprehensive wine list of local and international drops satisfactorily rounds off the experience.
+There’s a clutch of desserts to choose from but the salted chocolate soufflé with caramel ice-cream wins the decadence award hands down.
+Smart, courteous and well-informed staff as well as a comprehensive wine list of local and international drops rounds off the experience.